nguyenhien1994/ory-auth-example/README.md

 # ory-auth-example
-Example of auth system with conbination of NGINX, Ory Oathkeeeper, Kratos and
+Example of auth system with conbination of NGINX, Ory Oathkeeeper, Kratos and Kelon

 ## How to try?
 - Clone the repo: